What Is Electroconvulsive Therapy (ECT)?

 RECOMMENDED HOME CARE

-When arriving home with your loved one that has received ECT treatment:
+When arriving home with your loved one that has received Electroconvulsive Therapy (ECT):

 - Please, provide them with something to eat as they have been fasting since the previous evening.